 - Less to go wrong – no water or gas, fewer bits to break, a manual rather than electric rising roof

 - Chance to configure the inside.
 Today it’s a people-carrier, tomorrow it’s picking up a sofa from Ikea, next week it’s a holiday home.

 - We want to cook outside rather than making our mobile bedroom smell of food.
 If it’s raining, we’ll go to the pub.
 Interestingly, you see a lot of SE campervans advertised as never having been cooked in.
 Makes your wonder why the owner paid for a kitchen!

 - We like washing up at campsites because it’s a chance to chat to people from all over the world.
 And the sink in the SE is too tiny for pots and pans anyway.

 - There are just two of us, so we can sleep upstairs and leave downstairs as a permanent lounge.

 All in all, the Beach brought back the feeling of freedom.
 Perhaps the ‘real’ campervans were just too grown-up for us.
-We collected our new toy two weeks ago, and have already camped in south-west Scotland, the Yorkshire Dales and the Lake District plus two six-week trips in Europe.
+We collected our new toy nearly three years ago now, and have camped in south-west Scotland, the Yorkshire Dales and the Lake District, Denmark, Germany and on two six-week trips throughout Europe.
 Here are our thoughts on the good bits (lots of those) and the bad bits (very few).